-Everywhere you look there are people offering to market your motorcycle dealership.
-From the company that provides your website services, to the powersports manufacturers, to dedicated marketing agencies.
-There is no shortage of people ready to put you ahead of the competition.
-This may sound strange coming from someone who has done lots of consulting work in the past, but the truth is for a motorcycle dealership the best solution for marketing is to handle it in-house.
-There are several reasons I say this, and I would like to offer my insight.
+Everywhere you look, people are offering to market your motorcycle dealership.
+From the company that provides your website services to the powersports manufacturers to dedicated marketing agencies, plenty of people are ready to put you ahead of the competition.
+While this may sound strange coming from someone who has done a lot of consulting work in the past, the truth is for a motorcycle dealership, the best marketing solution is to handle it in-house.
+I say this for several reasons, and I would like to offer my insight.

 Nobody cares about your business like you do

-Lets just think about this statement for a second.
-As a dealership owner you want to increase sales, increase efficiency (reduce overhead) and beat the competition.
+Let’s think about this statement for a second.
+As a dealership owner, you want to increase sales, increase efficiency (reduce overhead), and beat the competition.
 Not just beat the competition but crush them and take their market share.
-Business, and particularly motorcycle and automotive sales, is not a game for wimps.
+Business, particularly motorcycle and automotive sales, is not a game for wimps.
 Aggressive tactics are an essential part of growth.
-If you have any doubts, go read “The Everything Store” about Amazon and Jeff Bezos or “Shoe Dog” which is Nike’s story.
+If you have any doubts go read “The Everything Store” (Amazon and Jeff Bezos) or “Shoe Dog” which is Nike’s story.
 Successful growth depends on beating out your competition.

-Your website provider has how many dealerships signed up for their services?
-Go look at your competitor’s website and see who is hosting their dealership.
-Are you both using the same vendor?
-Do you really think the vendor is going to put your interests over everyone else?
-No. Their plan is to provide an even level of exposure and leads for everyone.
-Even if they did find something that worked well for your dealership, they certainly wouldn’t keep it exclusive to you, it would be spread to everyone overnight along with an email explaining how lucky everyone is to have this new feature.
+They plan to provide an even level of exposure and leads for everyone.
+Even if they did find something that worked well for your dealership, they certainly wouldn’t keep it exclusive to you.
+It would be spread overnight with an email explaining how lucky everyone is to have this new feature.

-Its especially important to understand this concept when you are evaluating the relationship you have with the manufacturer and their COOP programs.
-To an even greater degree your interests and the manufacturer are divergent.
-Yes, they want you to make more sales and move more inventory, but they don’t want you to swallow the other fish in the pond because it is not beneficial to them.
-Which is better for a manufacturer – to have one dealer in a large DMA who is number one in the U.S. – or 4 average dealers doing the same volume as the one?
-They make more money, have a bigger footprint, and more diversity in case of an individual dealer’s financial difficulty.
+Understanding this concept is essential when evaluating the manufacturer’s and COOP programs’ relationship.
+To an even greater degree, your interests and the manufacturer are divergent.
+Yes, they want you to make more sales and move more inventory, but they want you to avoid swallowing the other fish in the pond because it is not beneficial to them.
+Which is better for a manufacturer – to have one dealer in a large DMA who is number one in the U.S. – or four average dealers doing the same volume as the one?
+They make more money, have a bigger footprint, and have more diversity in case of individual financial difficulty.

 Is this bad?
 Not at all, but you need to understand the dynamics of your manufacturer relationship, leverage it where you can, protect yourself when necessary, and use everything you can to beat your competition.

 Don’t believe me?
-Think about the last time your sales rep convinced you to over-buy on your last PGA order.
-Is he really 100% on your side?
+Consider when your sales rep convinced you to over-buy on your last PGA order.
+Is he 100% on your side?

-I will try to write a more in-depth article on how to leverage manufacturer marketing programs, but for now the basic summary is that I look to use them to build brand awareness and dealership awareness.
-I don’t use them to market specific stock.
-I use them to acquire specific leads through their programs, but I never let them see the leads I acquire through my programs.
-So, no website tracking, no sharing of analytics etc.
+In the future, I will write a more in-depth article on how to leverage manufacturer marketing programs.
+Still, the basic summary is that I look to use them to build brand and dealership awareness.
+I don’t use them for marketing specific stock units.
+I use them to acquire particular leads through their programs, but I never let them see the leads I receive through my programs.
+So no website tracking, no sharing of analytics, etc.

 Maintaining Data Security

-Recently a company came to me and offered to place a dealerships entire inventory on a brand-new listing website.
+Recently a company came to me and offered to place a dealership’s entire inventory on a brand-new listing website.
 All they wanted was access to our Facebook Pixel.
 What could go wrong?
-Primarily they get your website audience, and they can market anything and anyone they want to that group.
-You are not their only client – so what stops them from marketing your competitor’s products to your audience?
+Primarily, they get your website audience and can market anything and anyone they want to that group.
+You are not their only client – so what stops them from selling your competitor’s products to your audience?
 Nothing – they can do what they want.
-You will never know and its instantly great traffic for all their clients, so their services look great and they make money off all your hard work.
+You will never know, and it’s instantly significant traffic for all their clients, so their services look great.
 Again, their interests do not align with yours.
-More importantly if you don’t have someone on your payroll who understands the technology aspect you are vulnerable to giving away assets you really want to keep private.
+More importantly, if you don’t have someone on your payroll who understands the technical aspect, you are vulnerable to giving away assets you want to keep private.

-It is imperative that you have internal reporting capabilities so you can get real, honest numbers that tell the tale of how your money is being spent.
-I have run enough reports to know that anyone can skew numbers, and marketing agencies have lots of ways to make themselves look good.
-Learn to set your own benchmarks and ROI goals and look at the statistics yourself.
-I can’t tell you how many times I have caught vendors over-promising and under-delivering, but without any way to track results myself I would just be giving them more money
+You must have internal reporting capabilities to get real, honest numbers that tell the tale of how your money is being spent.
+I have run enough reports to know that anyone can skew numbers, and marketing agencies have many ways to make themselves look good.
+Learn to set benchmarks and ROI goals, and look at the statistics yourself.
+I can’t tell you how often I have caught vendors over-promising and under-delivering.
+I would just be giving them more money without any way to track the results myself.

-Tracking your website traffic is important, but it’s not the only key metric.
-You need to be able to track within your CRM system where your leads come from, how they respond and how many convert to actual sales.
-For example, we see hundreds of leads from manufacturer events, but the conversion rate is abysmally small.
-Anybody will give information for a chance to win a car, but does that really convert into a sale?
+Tracking your website traffic is essential but not the only key metric.
+You need to track within your CRM system where your leads come from, how they respond, and how many convert to actual sales.
+For example, we see hundreds of leads from manufacturer events, but the conversion rate could be much higher.
+Anybody will give information to win a car, but does that convert into a sale?
 When does it convert into a sale – this month or in two years?
-These are important questions and knowing how to generate reports from your CRM, website, social media and inventory listing sites is critical to understanding how your money is being spent.
+These are essential questions, and knowing how to generate reports from your CRM, website, social media, and inventory listing sites is critical to understanding how your money is being spent.